 4 Signs That Your Child Is Heading In The Wrong Direction

 It doesn’t take a rocket scientist to know that in today’s world things can be rough and often times it is tempting for a maturing child to turn to things or activities that are not healthy for them.
-The list of unhealthy activities is long, however, we all know that drugs are rampant, alcohol is abundant, sexual temptations are calling and technology that can make things appear real, even though they are not.
+The list of unhealthy activities is long, however, we all know that drugs are rampant, alcohol is abundant, sexual temptations are calling and technology can make things appear real, even though they are not.

-As parents we try to protect our children and keep them away from harm but sometimes our children, (especially teenagers), start leaning towards activities because of peer pressure, a desire to ‘fit in’, wanting to try something new, they are bored, etc… Unfortunately, their unwise choices could negatively affect or destroy their future.
+As parents, we try to protect our children and keep them away from harm but sometimes our children, (especially teenagers), start leaning towards activities because of peer pressure, a desire to ‘fit in’, and wanting to try something new, they are bored, etc… Unfortunately, their unwise choices could negatively affect or destroy their future.
 So what are the warning signs?

 Disclaimer: I am not a doctor or mental health professional.
 I am simply a Mom and Grandmother with life experience and the opinions listed below are strictly my own.